AVSystem/developer-zone/docs/Device_tests/Using_API_Jenkins_integration.md

 !!! note
     Remember to check if the device you run the tests for is connected and registered in Coiote DM.
-2. Once the tests are performed, you will see your build status along with a graph reporting the execution status for each test case.
+2. Once the tests are performed, you will see your build status along with a graph reporting the execution status for each test.
 ![A standard pipeline build with test result report](images/image109.png "Build with test result report")

 ## Jenkins multibranch pipeline

 ### Set up multibranch pipeline

-Alternatively to the standard pipeline, you may configure a multibranch pipeline to run your test cases.
+Alternatively to the standard pipeline, you may configure a multibranch pipeline to run your tests.

 1. Upload the `Jenkinsfile` that will define your multibranch pipeline to your project repository:
     - Edit the script where required to adjust it to your environment: